augcog/ISAACS_Jetson/README.md

 ### Installing other ROS Packages
 - ROS Bridge, for sending data to other computers on the network, namely VR interface (or ISAACS server in the future). `sudo apt-get install ros-melodic-rosbridge-server`

+## Tests

+### Voxblox (and ROS) Test
+First, let's make sure ROS is working AND test voxblox:
+- open a terminal, (let's call it T1), source the workspace as shown above, and run: `roscore`
+- It will print out info about what's running and then quiet down.
+Now ROS core is fully up and running.
+Remember, ROS Core is the thing that helps all the nodes pass messages between each other.
+Great, ROS works!
+- **Leave T1 with roscore running!!**

+Now, to make sure Voxblox is working, we will follow the Voxblox running instructions they have [here](https://voxblox.readthedocs.io/en/latest/pages/Running-Voxblox.html).
+You will see how to visualize Voxblox Meshes in the commonly-used visualizer program called "rviz"!
+The code you run here will (under the hood) take in a point-cloud dataset (ROS bag), use voxblox to convert it to meshes, and publish the meshes on the voxblox_mesh topic.
+Finally, you'll use rviz to visualize those meshes!
+<br> **Don't forget to source your workspace for every terminal you open!**
+1. They say to download one of the datasets -- and they are big! (note some contain textured data, some do not -- textured data is just cooler!)
+- Notice the downloaded file is a `.bag` file -- a ROS bag.
+It's simply a recording of data.
+ROS Bags are used for storing data, and replaying data at a later time, as if it was live-captured.
+2. They say to "edit the path to the bagfile in cow_and_lady_dataset.launch"
+- Do so by opening another terminal (let's call it T2) and running `roscd voxblox_ros/launch`
+- Edit the launch file so the path points to your dataset.
+Make sure you're editing the right launch file for the dataset you downloaded
+3. Run the dataset launch file.
+- If using the the "cow & lady dataset", run: `roslaunch voxblox_ros cow_and_lady_dataset.launch`
+- The ROS tutorials should have covered what this type of command does hopefully, but basically 1) `roslaunch` runs a launch file AND starts ROS core (if it hasn't already been started), 2) specifies which package the launch file is in, and 3) specifies which launch file to launch.
+- Now, stuff should play in T2 for a while.
+If it stops before we get to the end of this test, simply re-launch the launch file.
+It's playing back data so you can re-replay it as much as you'd like.
+4. They say to 1) **open rviz** and 2) see the the mesh visualized on the **/voxblox_node/mesh topic** in the **world static frame**
+- Do so by opening a 3rd terminal (T3), source the workspace of course, and run: `rviz` -- a beloved visualizer program!
+- Now, we'll add the ROS Topic we want to visualize.
+Near the bottom-left, click **"Add"**, then **"By Topic"**, then scroll down and select **"Voxblox Mesh"**.
+Click **"OK"**.
+If "voxblox" is not there, re-launch roslaunch command in T2 again, and try again -- click "Add" again.
+If it's still not there, kill rviz and source the workspace in T3.
+- Now in the left menu/region (called "Displays") click on **"Fixed Frame"** and select (or type in) **"world"**
+5) If T2 is still printing out stuff, then you should see voxblox meshes get visualized!
+If no meshes are showing, re-launch the command in T2.

+## ROS-Bridge + Unity Test
+This test will make sure you're able to connect Unity to the on-board computer over a ROS Bridge Server connection.
+If successful, you'll be able to see the dataset you've visualized in rviz show up in Unity!
+To be continued...

 ## Help

 ### Troubleshooting